Nilsar

 A low-density place shaped for continuity, stewardship, and local relevance.

 We are interested in a form of development that is commercially serious, visually restrained, and structurally tied to the health of its surroundings.
-Food, buildings, land, work, and culture need to reinforce one another rather than sit in separate boxes.

 01